 The Zimmer Children’s Museum mission is to cultivate brave and generous thinkers.
 Through immersive play and real-world activism, they guide children and youth to recognize injustice and possibility within their communities and beyond, and to take meaningful, collaborative and collective action to create a

-This year my family and I were invited to attend the 2017 Zimmer Children’s Museum’s “We All Play” FUNdraiser.
+Last year my family and I were invited to attend the 2017 Zimmer Children’s Museum’s “We All Play” FUNdraiser.
 The purpose of the event is to help raise funds to provide thousands of low-income families with free or subsidized museum memberships as well as scholarships for camps and classes.
-This year the museum was able to raise over $75,000.
+Last year the museum was able to raise over $75,000.

 We began our day with building our own gift bags.
 First Joy screen printed her gift bag then we were guided to a table where Joy was able to select a Mrs. Potato head, Frozen craft and other neat toys from Hasbro.